 In this job I saw people desperately trying to secure accommodation and the attitude and actions of agencies who have the pick of the crop.
 So what can you do to make sure you are the one that finds somewhere?
-Here are some of the keys things I learned.
+Here are some of the top tips I've learned:

 1. Don't waste time on email

-When looking online express an interest in as many properties that look like they could be suitable.
+When looking online, express an interest in any properties that look like they could be suitable.
 Where possible always secure viewings by phone.
 Contacting individuals and agencies by email rarely results in a reply and when it does it is often too slow; someone else has pipped you to the post.
-If you are calling an agency and leaving a message always state you name and leave your contact number twice.
+If you are calling an agency and leaving a message always state your name and leave your contact number twice.
 You have to make it as easy for them as possible.
 You need them more than they need you.

 2. Discuss your requirements with your housemates

-If you are searching for somewhere as a group make sure you have discussed what you are looking for before you start hunting.
-Decide what is essential (e.g. number of bedrooms) and what features can be compromised on (e.g. would you all be willing to live further away from you college / work place in exchange for a lower price?).
-Avoid any arguments by establishing these facts, in particular costings (rent, bills and transport costs) early on.
+If you are searching for somewhere as a group make sure you have discussed what you are looking for before you start house hunting.
+Decide what is essential (e.g. number of bedrooms) and what features can be compromised on (e.g. would you all be willing to live further away from your college or work in exchange for a lower price?)
+Avoid any arguments by establishing these facts, in particular costs (rent, bills and transport costs) early on.

 3. Have all the necessary paperwork